HirbodBehnam/V2Ray-Installer/README.md

 # V2Ray Installer
-A simple script to install v2fly on Ubuntu or Debian servers.
+A simple script to install v2fly or xray on Ubuntu or Debian servers.

 ## Features

-* Automatically install service for v2fly
+* Automatically install service for v2fly or xray
 * Support for VMess, VLess, Shadowsocks, Socks5 as protocols
 * Support for TCP, TLS, websocket, gRPC as transports
 * User management for VMess and VLess